 Disadvantages of Using a Child Theme

-As good as a child theme might sound, there are some problems that might arise.
+As good as a child theme might sound, some problems might arise.
 While some of these are less frequent than others, you should know full well what you’ll get yourself into.

 Possible Slower Site Speed

 Using child themes often results in the site making a call to another file.
 Depending on the extent of your changes, this could decrease the performance of your site.
-However, many changes are minuscule and may go unnoticed by visitors and search engines in terms of site speed.
+However, many changes are minuscule and may go unnoticed by visitors and search engines regarding site speed.

 Requiring Knowledge of Theme Files